jtrebicki/FlyingSaturn/README.md

 ### Additional Interesting Ressources

-DsBuff: To change ROM information (Name, Icon) to be seen in https://www.romhacking.net/utilities/1214/
+DsBuff: To change ROM information (Name, Icon) to be seen in the homebrew launcher https://www.romhacking.net/utilities/1214/

 PolyMars' video that inspired me for this project: https://www.youtube.com/watch?v=h7pq9hUMnog